ryandhasgit/Comedy/Beat Bin/Ten Irritating Habits of the Most Successful People You Know.md

 giving to those in need

+family

-giving to those in need
+giving to those i need in your family

+lending money to your brother
+(i guess it's his mom making the list? idk man)